dans-analytics-lab/CNN-image-processing/README.md

 1. Image size and batch size
 2. Introducing random noise with Image Generation (random zoom, shear, displacement, rotation)
-3. # of hidden layers and # of neurons per layer
+3. Number of hidden layers and # of neurons per layer

 Learn how to train a CNN model with me.